Program and Competition Requirements

 Final Round of Competition:

-• The three (3) finalists will present their ventures to a panel of top executives and industry leaders at the Enactus Canada National Exposition taking place May 6-8, 2025 in Calgary, Alberta.
+• The three (3) finalists will present their ventures to a panel of top executives and industry leaders at the Enactus Canada National Exposition taking place May 6, 2026 in Montréal, Québec

 Three (3) finalists will receive complimentary lodging and travel (from within Canada) to attend the Enactus Canada National Exposition